Ambrosys/os-matcher/docs/content/OperationalData/DataSelection/InputData.rst

 Input data
 ==========

-To be able to perform the routing, we need a minimum set of data which is provided by the input filters (intermediate filters could be used to reconstruct missing data though).
-More data can be provided to increase the accuracy.
+To be able to perform the routing, we need a minimum set of data.
+When the input filters are not able to provide all needed data intermediate filters could be used to reconstruct the missing entries if possible.
+Additional data can be provided to increase the accuracy.

 Data overview
 =============